• Skip to primary navigation

 However, keep in mind that this substitute will not work for every food product.

-It only acts as a preservative on foods cooked at a lower temperature, such as cakes and other baked goods.
+It only is a preservative on foods cooked at a lower temperature, such as cakes and other baked goods.

 On the other hand, this substitute does little to nothing for foods you intend to cook at higher temperatures.